North Korea’s Kim Jong Un arrives in Beijing for talks

 Kim's trip, announced earlier by both sides, comes after U.S. and North Korean officials are believed to have met in Vietnam to discuss the location of a second summit.

-North's Korean Central News Agency said Kim departed Monday afternoon with his wife Ri Sol Ju and other top officials.
+The North's Korean Central News Agency said Kim departed Monday afternoon with his wife, Ri Sol Ju, and other top officials.
 It said Kim is visiting China at the invitation of Chinese President Xi Jinping.
 Tuesday also happens to be Kim's birthday.

 Digital Access for only $0.99